Parliamentary.ai

 Overview

-This bill, the Abortion (Disability Equality) Bill, aims to amend the 1967 Abortion Act to ensure equal treatment for pregnancies involving a prenatal diagnosis of disability.
-It mandates providing parents with comprehensive information about all options, including keeping the child, and emphasizes the inclusion of perspectives from disability support groups.
+This bill, the Abortion (Disability Equality) Bill, aims to amend the 1967 Abortion Act to ensure equal treatment for pregnancies involving a foetus with a disability.
+It mandates providing balanced information to parents about all options, including keeping the child, and emphasizes the inclusion of perspectives from disability support groups.

 Description